The Software License Agreement – An Introduction.

 - A licensee needs to know what access (if any) the licensor will have into its software environments in connection with the provision of services (e.g., warranty, support and maintenance, customizations, etc.).
 Licensee will want to anticipate and provide logistical as well as legal avenues of protection (e.g., limiting access to development or test environments that do not have live data or sensitive information), requiring usage of specific licensor tools or access mechanisms to enter the licensee’s IT environment, etc.

 - Data protection and security provisions are often negotiated and driven by regulatory frameworks which vary by jurisdiction.
+Some licensors have a separate software license agreement template for each industry they target.

 - Licensors often want rights to use the licensee’s name in customer lists, on their website, and in marketing materials.
 Sometimes licensor wants licensee to participate in a reference program.
 Some licensees look for strict confidentiality and do not want the licensor to even disclose that the licensor is providing software or services to the licensee.